log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

 Uploads arbitrary files to Turbinia for processing.
 The recipe will wait for Turbinia to return with results and will download them back to the filesystem.
-The Turbinia system needs to be accesible via SSH.
+The Turbinia system needs to be accessible via SSH.

 **CLI parameters:**